mattermost/docs/source/manage/common-support-packet.rst

 2. Select **Download Support Packet**.
 A zip file is downloaded to the local machine.

-   A Mattermost Support Packet can contain up to five files:
+   A Mattermost Support Packet can contain the following files:

    - ``mattermost.log``
    - ``plugins.json``